Orpius/SDK/docs/UserGuide/index.md

 * **Access to Email server (System owners only)** – Because Orpius runs in your own private cloud, email handling is not provided as a shared service.
 An email server is required during initial setup so new users can verify their email addresses (a sending-only server is sufficient).
 It will also be used to send notifications or messages to team members.
 In addition, we have future plans to introduce email driven events.
 * **Access to your own LLM provider** – Orpius connects to AI models you choose whether hosted on-premises or in the cloud.
 It currently supports OpenAI and Azure OpenAI, with more providers to follow.

-In a nutshell, how it works:
+## How it works:

 1. **Configure** – Define your models, agents, events, and operations in the Orpius Console.
 (Operations are the chat entry points (AI assistants) through which your systems or users interact with your agents.)
 2. **Integrate with your system** – Add the SDK libraries to your application, and by coping and pasting the credentials from Orpius client to your application, embed the AI assistant directly into your application.
 3. **Execute** – The AI assistant can now call your server-side tools.
 The Orpius Server runs them and manages orchestration, integration, state, storage, and security.

-# Installing the Orpius Console Application
+# Installing the Client Application

 The Orpius Console is a lightweight desktop client that connects directly to the Orpius infrastructure.